MEET YOUR PATHWAYS

 Megan DeBoomMS, BCBA, LBA

-Position: Director of Family Services/Occupational Therapist
+Position: Vice President of Lifespan Services/Occupational Therapist

 Education: Masters of Occupational Therapy, University of Kansas